Assign Memory Resources to Containers and Pods

 What is a Pod?

-A Pod (a group of sea mammals LOL) is a group of one or more (such as Docker containers), with shared storage/network, and a specification for how to run the containers. (即是一群搬運工人 - Docker!)
+A Pod (a group of sea mammals LOL) is a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers. (即是一群搬運工人 - Docker!)
 A Pod’s contents are always co-located and co-scheduled, and run in a shared context.
 A Pod models an application-specific “logical host” - it contains one or more application containers which are relatively tightly coupled — in a pre-container world, being executed on the same physical or virtual machine would mean being executed on the same logical host.

 Before you begin